(also known as: appeal to sympathy)

-Therefore, Person 1 is innocent.
+Therefore, person 1 is innocent.

 X is true because person 1 worked really hard at making X true.

 I really deserve an “A” on this paper, professor.
-Not only did I study during my grandmother’s funeral, I also passed up the heart transplant surgery, even though that was the first matching donor in 3 years.
+Not only did I study during my grandmother’s funeral, but I also passed up the heart transplant surgery, even though that was the first matching donor in 3 years.

 Explanation: The student deserves an “A” for effort and dedication but, unfortunately, papers are not graded that way.
 The fact that we should pity her has nothing to do with the quality of the paper written, and if we were to adjust the grade because of the sob stories, we would have fallen victim to the appeal to pity.